LashaBuxo/Genome-Tools/README.md

 22-length clusters: 1
 33-length clusters: 1
 ```
-## Gene model in human by base occurrences
+## Gene model in human genome by base occurrences
  `base_occurrences.py` Builds 'Average' gene outline in genome (as .png).
   Genes is divided into 6 region: `UTR'5_Procession`, `UTR'5`, `inner CDSs`, `inner Introns`, `UTR'3`,` UTR'3_Procession`
   and each region is divided into _**k subregions**_, where _ATCG_ occurrences are calculated.